riban-bw/jackmidiola/README.md

 ## Use Cases

 This application was designed to add DMX512 output to zynthian but may be used where an operating system is running jackd and olad to interconnect any jackd MIDI client to olad.
 The author is aminable to feature requests and bug reports.
-Please use GitHub issues.
+Please use [GitHub issues](https://github.com/riban-bw/jackmidiola/issues).

+## Licensing

+The MIT license was chosen for this project to allow its wide usage.
+MIT license is compatible with a wide range of licenses and use cases.
+Please observe the license conditions and it is nice to hear of acknowledgements, so do please feel free to mention this project.